 Final Page of the Special Permit with Conditions

-75 Any isolation valve that is not an RCV or check valve must be blinded or closed.
-Isolation valve(s) shown as CLOSED, when opened, must be manned by TGP personnel.
-Condition 12 - Mainline Valve - Monitoring and Remote Control for Ruptures is applicable to all blowdown/ MLV bypass valves, crossover valves, valve spacing, and lateral tie-ins.
+Isolation valves shown as CLOSED, when opened, must be manned by SNG personnel.
+Condition 12 - Mainline Valve - Monitoring and Remote Control for Ruptures is applicable to all crossover valves, valve spacing, and lateral tie-ins.